sogaiu/janet-pegdoc/README.md

   -h, --help    show this output

 With a peg-special, but no options, show some documentation.
+If any of "integer", "string", or "struct" are specified as the "peg-special", show docs about using those as PEG constructs.

+With the `-x` or `--eg` option and a peg-special (or one of the exceptions mentioned above), show associated examples.

 With no arguments, lists all peg specials.

 Be careful to quote shortnames (e.g. *, ->, <-) appropriately
+so the shell doesn't process them in an undesired fashion.
 ```

 Show doc for the peg special `to`.